arramac/ArramacScratch/query.md

 	  ]
 	]

-Now let’s look at another query that performs iteration over children in the collection.
+Now let's look at another query that performs iteration over children in the collection.
 Note the difference in the output array.
 This example splits `children` and flattens the results into a single array.

 **Query**